cchee/aquaponics/README.md

 * Sump tank on bottom shelf
 * Water pump in sump tank
 * Fish tank drain to 2nd shelf, 2nd shelf drain to 3rd shelf, 3rd shelf drain to 4th shelf, and 4th to solid filter in the sump tank
-* Each grow bed can use red worms to minimize clogging, hence, less maintenance
+* Each grow bed uses red worms to minimize clogging, hence, less maintenance
 * Sump tank should have additional filter to ensure water pump is going to pump water without any large debris.
 ##### Pros
 * Simple to setup